Understanding Stormwater Ponds: Wet Ponds, Dry Ponds and Stormwater Pond Retrofits

 The Fairfax County Health Department offers recommendations for controlling mosquitos.
 Top mosquito breeding sites include sagging or clogged gutters.
 Mosquitoes are not able to fly very far, so if they attack when you walk out the door, check gutters and any downspout extensions first.
 The Fairfax County Health Department has an inspection and treatment program for mosquito control, 703-246-8931, TTY 711.

 4. Can Plants Be Added?

 The county encourages property owners to plant vegetation in and around dry ponds as an additional pollutant filter.
 For this reason, some ponds also have “No Mow zone” signs to encourage plant growth around the perimeter of the pond.
 Residents must follow county guidelines.
 For more information, see Tree Planting in Detention Ponds.

 Publicly maintained dry ponds often exist on privately owned land.
 While the county maintains the pond area, it is the land owners’ responsibility to perform routine maintenance outside the pond easement.
 Publicly maintained ponds have easements for county maintenance access that have to be kept clear of obstructions.
 No structures are permitted within an easement.
 Wet ponds often are maintained by the private company or homeowners’ association where they are located.
 The property owners are required to follow county maintenance guidelines.

 - Wet and Dry Stormwater Management Ponds

 - Report a Stormwater Pond Maintenance Complaint

-Emily McVearry is an intern and a graduate student in Environmental Management at University of Maryland.
+This article was authored by Emily Burton (Nee McVearry), a NVSWCD intern and a graduate student in Environmental Management at University of Maryland.